About the App

 Palo Alto Networks and Splunk have partnered to deliver an advanced security reporting and analysis tool.
 The collaboration delivers operational reporting as well as simplified and configurable dashboard views across Palo Alto Networks family of next-generation firewalls.

-Splunk for Palo Alto Networks leverages the data visibility provided by Palo Alto Networks's firewalls and endpoint protection with Splunk's extensive investigation and visualization capabilities to deliver an advanced security reporting and analysis tool.
+Splunk for Palo Alto Networks leverages the data visibility provided by Palo Alto Networks's Cortex XDR with Splunk's extensive investigation and visualization capabilities to deliver an advanced security reporting and analysis tool.
 This app enables security analysts, administrators, and architects to correlate application and user activities across all network and security infrastructures from a real-time and historical perspective.